CRCHUM-Epilepsy-Group/hexoskin.py/README.md

     ecg0_user = api.user.get(ecgs[0].user)

+## The DataFile Resource

+The DataFile Resource works differently because it doesn't return a list of rows that you can page through, but instead a single response containing all the data that you requested.
+Consequently a request to `datafile` returns an ApiDataList rather than an ApiResourceList.
+You can iterate through an ApiDataList to see the ApiDataResult returned for each user (frequently this will be just the current user).
+You can query it's length to see how many ApiDataResults were returned

+    result = api.datafile.list(record=99999, datatype=19)
+    len(result)         # -> 1

+An ApiDataResult has a `user` attribute that contains the resource_uri of the user, a `record` attribute that contains the records involved in the data, and a `data` attribute that contains the returned data points.

+    dataresult = result[0]
+    dataresult.user     # -> '/api/v1/user/99/'
+    dataresult.record   # -> an ApiResourceInstance of a Record
+    dataresult.data     # -> an array of the activity data for this Record

 ## Creating Resources

 You can create items by calling create off any ApiResourceAccessor, a Range for instance: